-Recruiting software is highly utilized by talent acquisition teams.
-In fact, 75% of hiring professionals used either applicant tracking or recruiting software to improve their hiring process.
-Unfortunately, because implementing a new system or transitioning to another tool can be such an undertaking, organizational leaders either hesitate to choose a platform or deal with clunky programs.
-In fact, HR expert, Josh Bersin said:
+Recruiting software is popular among talent acquisition teams.
+75% of hiring professionals use either applicant tracking or recruiting software to improve their hiring process.
+But, implementing a new system or transitioning to another tool can be a big undertaking.
+So, some leaders hesitate to choose a platform or deal with clunky, outdated programs.

-Meanwhile, your potential to hire top talent and ability to grow your employer brand could be suffering.
-Take a look at the features and tools you should expect in a modern recruitment platform.
-While you read, be sure to consider what your current process could be missing.
+However, without software, your potential to hire top talent and grow your employer brand could be suffering.
+Take a look at the features you should expect in modern recruitment software.
+While you read, consider what your current recruiting process could be missing.

 Automated, Organized Applicant Tracking

-First and foremost, recruitment software should help recruiters and hiring managers organize applicant information and data.
-How this works best for your organization depends on your specific process, but be sure to consider the frequency of your hiring initiatives and the weaknesses of your internal team.
-For example, video interviewing and multilingual applications might be very important to a global organization while job board management and scheduling are critical to another.There’s a lot of recruitment and #HRTech available to organizations, but do you know what’s best for yours? @ClearCompany has a list of features to look for when choosing a modern #recruiting platform:
+First and foremost, recruitment software should help recruiters and hiring managers efficiently organize applicant information and data.
+Consider the frequency of your hiring initiatives and the problems that your HR team needs to solve.
+For example, video interviewing and multilingual applications might be very important to a global organization.
+Job board management and scheduling are critical to another.Looking for new #recruitment software to better navigate today’s hiring landscape? 🛑 and check out @ClearCompany's top features to look for when choosing a modern #recruiting platform:

-This can be a difficult element to assess when searching for a new modern recruitment platform.
-Thankfully, there are a ton of great online reviewing resources that feature honest reviews from actual customers.
-Be sure to explore the company’s awards and newsroom pages to see what accolades they’ve received.
+This can be hard to assess when searching for new modern recruitment software.
+Thankfully, there are a ton of great online review sites featuring honest reviews from actual customers.
+You can also explore the company’s awards and newsroom pages to see the accolades they’ve received.

 Adaptable Product Suite

-Again, this is a preference your team will need to decide using your current recruitment process and goals.
-However, take note that total talent management suites with standalone tools are the most adaptable to a growing organization.
-Whether your company scales up slowly or within a year, recruitment platforms that can easily plug into larger talent management systems will adapt easier than those that standalone and depend on integrations.
+Total talent management suites with a range of tools are the most adaptable option for a growing organization.
+Recruitment platforms that can easily plug into larger talent management systems will adapt easier than those that offer only one product.

-HR analytics have quickly become one of those necessary pieces of recruitment and management strategy, however, only 14% of employers are very satisfied with their HR analytics technologies.
-This is another element where an expert account manager could help your company see greater success.
-The recruitment platform’s analytics are only as useful as the team’s understanding of them, and an internal partner can help build understanding around what metrics are important to your goals, and wherein the system those can be found.
+This is another area where an expert account manager is highly beneficial since the recruitment platform’s analytics is only as useful as the team’s understanding of them.
+An internal partner can help build understanding around what metrics are important to your goals and how to access and leverage them.

-It’s clear that not all modern recruitment platforms are alike.
-Take time to understand your organization’s goals and determine which features are necessary to your program.
-Then, do your research in understanding what sets each technology apart.
+Take time to understand your company’s goals and determine which features are necessary to have in the software you choose.
+Then, do your research in understanding what sets each modern recruitment platform apart.